vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

   - /software/Boundary-Control-Entity-Architecture
 ---

 Boundary-Control-Entity (BCE), or Entity-Control-Boundary (ECB), or Entity-Boundary-Control (EBC) architecture is a directory (package) structure pattern for sorting classes.
 It is an alternative to layered architecture.
 It is very simple and natural way to structure classes, which goes well with modularized architecture.
-One creates one BCE package structure per a micro-service, feature or module having ideally between 9 to 30 classes.
+One creates one BCE package structure per a microservice, feature or module having ideally between 9 to 30 classes.

 <p><img src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/bce.svg" alt="Boundary Control Entity architecture"/></p>